h0pde/injector/README.md

 # injector
- basic injector, just some code demonstration
+ Basic injector, just some code demonstration.
+ This is untested, let me know if anything is wrong.